PaloAltoNetworks/upload-secure-artifact/README.md

 - scan-only-github-secrets (Optional)

-	-	Description: If true, uses Trufflehog’s GitHub detector only while ignoring the rest of the detectors.
+	-	Description: If true, skip the gitleaks secrets scanning and only perform scanning for the runner token in the local .git folder.
 	-	Default: false

 ## Outputs

-- secrets_found: Indicates whether any secrets were found (true or false).
+-  artifact-id, artifact-url: supplied by the upload-artifact action

 ## Contributing